Vanilla Cheesecake

 Top it with fresh strawberries, blueberry topping, cherry topping, raspberry topping, rhubarb jam, caramelized white chocolate ganache, salted caramel sauce or chocolate ganache.

-I tested this recipe in 4 different sizes.
+I tested my base cheesecake recipe in 4 different sizes.
 It’s pretty straightforward to adjust to whatever pan size you need.
-The featured recipe is 1 full batch (2 of cheesecake baked in an 8 inch pan).
+This vanilla cheesecake uses 2 bricks of cream cheese and is baked in an 8 inch pan but you could also use 3 bricks of cream cheese and bake in an 8 inch pan so it’s taller.

-The amount of cheesecake you’ll need for each size pan:
+The amount of cheesecake batter you’ll need for each size pan:

-• 9 inch pan: 1.5 batches (also works with a double batch if you want a taller cheesecake) – bake for 50-55 minutes, rest in the oven for 15 minutes.
+• 9 inch pan: 3 bricks of cream cheese for shorter cheesecake or 4 bricks for a taller cheesecake – bake for 55-70 minutes, rest in the oven for 20 minutes.

-• 8 inch pan: 1 batch (also works with 1.5 batches if you want a taller cheesecake) – bake for 40-45 minutes, rest in the oven for 15 minutes.
+• 8 inch pan: 2 bricks of cheesecake for a shorter cheesecake or 3 bricks for a taller cheesecake – bake for 45-60 minutes, rest in the oven for 15 minutes.

 Frequently Asked Questions